Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Problems

 Temperature and Humidity

-Tree Ivy prefers a cool to average temperature with a minimum of 100C.
-Keep it away from cold and hot draughts to prevent sudden changes in temperature.
+Tree Ivy prefers average temperature of 16-260C.
+Keep it away from cold and hot drafts to prevent sudden changes in temperature.

-Tree Ivy has no need for high humidity.
+Tree Ivy has no need for high humidity, moderate humidity of 50-55% is adequate for this plant.
 However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray to raise humidity.
-Read more on how to raise humidity for houseplants.
+Read more on how to increase humidity for houseplants.

 Potting Medium